All Products

 1. Log on to the EventBridge console.
 In the left-side navigation pane, click Event Buses.

-2. Click the name of an event bus.
+2. Click the name of the target event bus.
 In the left-side navigation pane, click Event Tracking.

-3. On the Event Tracing page, you can view the event trace.
+3. On the Event tracing page, you can view the corresponding event trace.

 image

-View the topology of the workflow in the ACK One workflow cluster.
-For more information, see Enable Argo Server for a workflow cluster.
+View the execution topology of the new workflow in the ACK One workflow cluster.
+For more information, see Enable the Argo server to access a workflow cluster.

 image